OCFL/extensions/README.md

 ## Organization of this repository

-Community extensions should be written as GitHub flavored markdown in the `docs` directory of this repository.
-They should be numbered sequentially using a 4-digit, zero-padded decimal prefix; should use hyphens to separate words; and have the `.md` extension.
+Community extensions should be written as GitHub flavored markdown files in the `docs` directory of this repository.
+The filenames should be numbered sequentially using a 4-digit, zero-padded decimal prefix; should use hyphens to separate words;
+have the `.md` extension; and have a maximum of 255 characters.
 New, or substantially revised, extensions MUST use the next available number based on extensions current at the time of merging.

+The *Registered Name* of an extension is the name of the extension file in the `docs` directory, excluding the `.md` extension.

 An example/template is available in this repository as [OCFL Community Extension](docs/0000-example-extension) and is rendered via GitHub pages as https://ocfl.github.io/extensions/0000-example-extension